+The Deventer City Hall is one the most sustainable public/government buildings in the Netherlands.
+Thanks to a clever design with tall spaces, vast amounts of daylight and air, optimized use of as many natural sources as possible, the implementation of green and multiple technical sustainable measures.
 The great amount of windows, roof lights and high ceilings allow natural light to enter the building everywhere, creating an agreeable working environment and simultaneously lowering the electricity consumption.
 The exposed concrete inside the building contributes to a high-quality, comfortable indoor environment: the concrete stores warmth or cold in various seasons.
 Concrete core conditioning is also used.
 The shed roof construction in the public hall prevents direct sunlight from entering and overheating the building.
 Ventilation ducts and grids in the windows and floors let fresh air seep into the building.
 By transporting this heated air out of the building via the atrium, surplus heat is used in an efficient way.
 The use of sunlight, rainwater and water from the IJssel river (for cooling and heating) increases the building’s sustainability with 25% as opposed to similar offices in the Netherlands.
 The City Hall received the Dutch sustainable GPR score of 8 to 9 as well as the international qualification BREEAM ‘Excellent’.